ushis/local-repo/README.md

 	usage: local-repo path [options]

 	This programm helps to manage local repositories.
-Specify the path to the repository database with the first argument.
+Specify the path to the repository with the first argument.
+If no option is specified, some repo informations will be printed.

 	positional arguments:
-	  path                  path to the repo database
+	  path                  path to the repo

 	optional arguments:
 	  -h, --help            show this help message and exit